 By default, Google Analytics shows a set of default widgets once you’ve logged into your account.

-If for some reason, you wanted to change analytics’ default dashboard view; you can do so by using the custom dashboards feature in Google Analytics.
+If you want to change analytics’ default dashboard view, you can use the custom dashboards feature in Google Analytics.

 Custom dashboards help decision-makers see data that matters.
 You can also share custom dashboards and reports with others.

-To get started, click on Customization -> Dashboards once you’ve logged into your account.
+To get started, click Customization -> Dashboards once logged into your account.

-The next page contains options to include your desired widgets in the new custom dashboard.
+The following page contains options to include your desired widgets in the new custom dashboard.
 Proceed with desired options and save changes at the end.

 After you’ve set up a custom dashboard with desired widgets, you can see the new dashboard right on the Customization -> Dashboards page.

-Note: You can remove a custom dashboard by clicking on Delete at the top bar.
+Note: You can remove a custom dashboard by clicking Delete at the top bar.

 Wrapping up

-Beyond default views and options, Google Analytics and Search Console help publishers take informed decisions with periodic reports, custom dashboards, and smart goals.
+Beyond default views and options, Google Analytics and Search Console help publishers make informed decisions with periodic reports, custom dashboards, and smarter goals.

 This is why small steps can make a big difference in achieving prominent results.